Rheumatoid Arthritis (cont.)

 - Other blood tests: Levels of electrolytes (such as calcium, magnesium, and potassium) and proteins may be tested.
 Kidney and liver functions also may be checked and monitored while taking medications.

-Synovial fluid analysis: The tissue that lines the joint (synovium) produces fluid that helps lubricate and protect joints.
-Like blood, this fluid may be abnormal in quality and excessive quantity from rheumatoid arthritis.
+Synovial fluid analysis: The tissue that lines the joint (synovium) produces fluid that normally helps to lubricate and protect joints.
+This fluid may be abnormal in quality and excessive quantity from rheumatoid arthritis.
 It may reveal characteristic signs of inflammation that point to rheumatoid arthritis, such as an elevated number of white blood cells.
 A sample of this fluid is withdrawn from a joint (usually the knee) through a needle in a procedure called arthrocentesis, or joint aspiration.
 The fluid is examined and analyzed for signs of inflammation.

 Imaging studies: X-rays and sometimes other imaging studies often are used to detect damage to the joints.